-Teachers, who must reach a large audience of varied abilities and interests, can apply observational learning techniques to improve student learning outcomes, produce desired behaviors and enhance student motivation and self-perception.
+Here's a step-by-step guide on how teachers can apply observational learning techniques to improve student learning outcomes, produce desired behaviors and enhance student motivation and self-perception.

-Eliminate distractions.
 Environmental factors can affect the outcome of modeling techniques.
-Minimize the effects of competing sensory stimuli that are under your control.
+Minimize the effects of other sensory stimuli that are under your control.
 You may want to close classroom doors to lessen auditory interference, for example.

-Present effective models.
-In order for modeling to be effective, students must first pay close attention to the model.
-Models who are attractive, seem competent and prestigious will receive greater attention than those who do not exhibit these qualities.
+For modeling to be effective, students must first pay close attention to the model.
+Models who are relatable, seem competent, and prestigious will receive greater attention than those who do not exhibit these qualities.
 In addition, students pay more attention to models who exhibit their own personal characteristics.
 Because of this tendency, you may want to provide a variety of models (teachers, students, males, females, etc.) to ensure students can identify with one or more of the models.

-Motivate your students.
 Reward your students for reaching the goals you have established.
 Through positive reinforcement of the behaviors you want them to develop, you increase the likelihood that students will perform those actions again.
-Reward good behavior and achieving goals with praise or recognition.
+Reward good behavior with praise or recognition.
 When you have created a cycle of success for students, they will likely repeat the behaviors on their own without prompting.